w4lv-community/Worker-User-Library/README.md

 Please ensure your Worker is:

 - **Self-contained**, with no external dependencies.
+- All LabVIEW code is contained within a folder with the either your own name or the name of your business/company.
+This folder is to exist within the root directory. **(See current Worker User Library repository for correct folder structure).**
-- Includes a standardized **Workers 5.0 Public API**, containing one or more of:
+- Includes a standardized **Workers 5.0 Public API** (creating using the Workers 5.0 Public API Builder tool), containing one or more of:
   - Public Requests
   - Public Requests with Replies
   - Public Responses
+  - a dynamically load Worker VI (i.e. dlw_[name of Worker].vi)
+- Includes a Readme.md file in the folder that contains your Worker or library or Workers, allowing other developers to obtain an overview of the purpose and functionality of the Worker.
 - Includes an `.ini` file in the root directory with configuration data for your Worker or library.

 📘 See the [Worker User Library Config File Editor](https://docs.workersforlabview.io/workers-tools/workers-tools-menu/worker-user-library/config-file-editor) documentation for details on how to create the required `.ini` file.